Colin-Jay/NMRNet/weight/README.md

-Please put the pre-trained weights here.
+Please put the pre-trained or fine-tuned weights here.